 To keep the system running smoothly and securely, a sysadmin has to rely upon several tools that sometimes become frustrating to install and configure regularly.

-Keeping that in mind, and to ease the life of sysadmins, 11 months back, Linux developer Kevin Chevreuil, along with his mate Eren Arslan, started the development of their own Linux distribution based on Debian 9, dubbed as Kaisen Linux.
+Keeping that in mind, and to ease the life of sysadmins, 11 months back, Linux developer Kevin Chevreuil, along with his other mates, started the development of their own Linux distribution based on Debian 9, dubbed as Kaisen Linux.

 After finishing the development, Beta Kaisen Linux is now released as a public beta to test and suggest flaws or glitches that can be fixed before the final release.

 Kaisen Linux is an absolute system rescue operating system based on the Debian GNU / Linux distribution aimed to provide tons of network and web testing tools.